-Rooting the Samsung Galaxy Grand Prime Duos SM-G530BT running on Android 4.4.4 KitKat using CF-Auto-Root
+How to Root Samsung Galaxy Grand Prime Duos SM-G530BT on Android 4.4.4 (KitKat) Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy Grand Prime Duos SM-G530BT smartphone so the options that the operating system has available to developers is then ready to use.

 - Enable the USB Debugging Mode options from the Developer Options menu on the Samsung Galaxy Grand Prime Duos SM-G530BT smartphone so that the Android software allows for modifications to be made to it which is a requirement if the rooting file is going to be able to root the device.